Where It Started

 But then it happened.
-I was called into my boss's office and was told that my full-time job was now going to be part time after 15 years.
+I was called into my boss's office and was told that my full-time job was now going to be part-time after 15 years.
 Talking about a shock.
 It wasn't totally unexpected given the state of the economy.

 When I assessed what laid ahead I decided to go for it.
 I was going to make a full-time living working online and offline.
 Although I knew it would not be easy I was determined to not work for someone else.
-I had seen several friends and family members spend months looking for jobs and not be an able to find one.
+I had seen several friends and family members spend months looking for jobs and not been able to find one.
 Instead of facing that kind of rejection day in and day out, I decided I would create my own job and build my own dream.

 So now it was crunch time.
 I had to make this work.
 I HAVE TO!
 But as just about every online marketer will tell you, that's not always enough.
-Yes I picked up valuable skills.
+Yes, I picked up valuable skills.
 And yes I picked up clients here and there.
 But my online efforts were failing miserably.
 Maybe I don't have the 'right' tools.
 Maybe I need to buy product XYZ.
 That's where success lies.